 “What you say, baba?
 You are too little to play with water” I tried to convince him seriously.

-Now he is busy with collecting sea shells coming with the waves.
+Now he is busy collecting seashells coming with the waves.
 He was so absorbed in collecting shells as if he were collecting diamonds.
 Yes, to a child, every particle of nature is precious.

 Then he indulged in playing with wet sands.
-He mad everything with the sands what he could.
+He made everything with the sands what he could.

-Under the reddish light of morning sun, the beach sands were shinning.
+Under the reddish light of the morning sun, the beach sands were shinning.

 My angel began to collect now the shining sands.
 What a fun he was enjoying!
 His gesture and posture could not but make me flooded with a rare joy.